bharadwaj-raju/TextSuggest/README.md

 - `-h`, `--help`: Print out a help message.

 - `--word WORD`: Specify word to give suggestions for.
 If not specified, taken from X11 selection.
-Ignored if `--no-selection`.
+Ignored if `--all-words`.

-- `--no-selection`: Give *all* the suggestions.
+- `--all-words`: Give *all* the suggestions.
 Then you can search through them etc.

 - `--font FONT`: Specify font to use for Rofi.
 Format: FontName (Weight) (Size).
 Default: Varies based on language.